mwcproject/mwc-qt-wallet/DOC/cold_wallet.md

 ### Online Node Host

-A second pc/laptop with internet access will be needed to run a online MWC Node.
+A second pc/laptop with internet access will be needed to run an online MWC Node.
 Internet access is required for that host.

 The Cold Wallet and the Online Node can run on different OSes.
 Data is compatible on the OS level.